-Tokyo Olympics: How about a marathon at 3 a.m. — or 5 a.m.?
+How about an Olympic marathon at 3 a.m. — or 5 a.m.?

 Tokyo’s organizing committee president Toshiro Mori suggested last week it was a done deal.
 The changes are almost certain to be confirmed next week when IOC inspectors visit the Japanese capital.

-“Can we say no to the plan that the IOC and International Association of Athletics Federation already supported?”
+“Can we say no to the plan that the IOC and International Association of Athletics Federations already supported?”
 Mori said.
 “It’s not a question of good or bad, but we just have to accept it.”

-Mori said he had talked with IOC member John Coates, the head of the inspection team.
+Mori said he had talked with Coates, the head of the inspection team.
 He said cost was a major issue in moving the marathon.

 “Our overall cost has become a humongous amount, so it would cause us pain if the cost is added to our bill,” Mori said.
 “So I mentioned that to Mr. Coates, and he said he will look into it.
 We won’t be able to pay if it’s a significant damage to our finances.
 I have reminded him of that.”

-A government audit report last year said Tokyo is spending about $25 billion to organize the Olympics, all of which is public money accept $5.6 billion from a privately financed operating budget.
+A government audit report last year said Tokyo is spending about $25 billion to organize the Olympics, all of which is public money except $5.6 billion from a privately financed operating budget.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports